Plasma One Lite Card Review 2026

 | USD wire deposit | Free | Through Bridge |

-Break-even math: With $0 annual fee, 0% APR, and free funding on the standard tier, any positive cashback or yield is net positive against zero fixed cost.
+Break-even math: With $0 annual fee, 0% APR, and free funding on the Lite tier, any positive cashback or yield is net positive against zero fixed cost.
 Break-even is effectively immediate.
 The relevant question is opportunity cost vs alternatives, which the Real User Scenarios section below covers in detail.
+If you spend heavily on AI tools or travel, the paid Core and Platinum tiers can out-earn Lite despite their cost, which the comparison section addresses.

 Rewards and Cashback